 However, it’s quite difficult to accurately distinguish between other types of underlying Terrains in an area, mainly due to two reasons:

-• Do all flying types belong to the Urban terrain?
+- Do all types belong to the Urban terrain?

 Additionally, type specific events increase spawn rates of one or more Pokémon types, making it even more difficult to figure out what Terrain is where.
 Events we have already seen include: